-My nails have always peeled, but in 2011, I noticed ridges had developed on my left pinky.
-Then, in 2012, my left ring finger became afflicted.
 My research led me to the term “Onychorrhexis,” which simply means brittle nails, according to Dr. Joseph Jorizzo, a dermatologist and professor at Wake Forest University in Winston-Salem, N.C.
-When nails are brittle, they often split at the ends and have longitudinal or vertical lines.
+When nails are brittle, they often split at the ends and have longitudinal ridging.
 The appearance of longitudinal ridging alone is referred to as onychorrhexis.
 The appearance of split ends alone is referred to as onychoschisis.

-While the most common cause of lines on the nails or onychorrhexis is age, there are times when onychorrhexis is not the result of aging.
-When this is the case, doctors look for a systemic health problem that is changing the structure of the nails.
+While the most common cause of onychorrhexis is age, there are times when onychorrhexis is not the result of aging.
+When this is the case, doctors look for a systemic health problem that’s changing the structure of the nails.
 When the body’s systems are affected, the structure of the nail will also change.
-These health conditions, or their treatments, can cause a change in the protein make up of the nail, which will result in onychorrhexis.
-However, it should be noted that these are MUCH less common causes of nail ridges!
-As Lawrence Gibson, M.D. and Dermatologist at the Mayo Clinic explains, “Vertical nail ridges are fairly common and nothing to worry about.”
+These health conditions, or their treatments, can cause a change in the protein makeup of the nail, which results in onychorrhexis.
+But it should be noted that these are MUCH less common causes of nail ridges!
+As Lawrence Gibson, M.D. and Dermatologist at the Mayo Clinic explained, “Vertical nail ridges are fairly common and nothing to worry about.”